Beauty is Spirit’s reflection in the swirling waters of the universe.

 Where do we see this most clearly?

-• Gazing at the cosmos on a clear night, feeling the immense scale and intricate patterns.
+• Gazing at the cosmos on a clear night, I feel the immense scale and intricate patterns that unfold before me.

 • Watching the complex, coordinated flight of a flock of birds.